WalletWasabi/WabiSabi/README.md

 The blind commitments can be created in a flexible way, but standard amounts are recommended.
 These standard amounts are 1, 10, 100, ... satoshis.
 Examples:

-- If peer's input is 10BTC, then he may choose to register 1 10BTC blind commitment or 10 1BTC blind commitments, or even 9 1BTC blind commitments and 10 0.1BTC blind commitments.
+- If peer's input is 10BTC, then he may choose to register one 10BTC blind commitment or ten 1BTC blind commitments, or even nine 1BTC blind commitments and ten 0.1BTC blind commitments.
-- If peer's input is 1.023, then the peer may choose to register 1 1BTC blind commitment, 2 0.01BTC blind commitments and 3 0.001BTC blind commitments.
+- If peer's input is 1.023, then the peer may choose to register one 1BTC blind commitment, two 0.01BTC blind commitments and three 0.001BTC blind commitments.
-- If peer's input is 1BTC and the peer would like to send someone else 0.9BTC, then he may register a 0.9BTC and a 0.1BTC blind commitments, or 10 0.1BTC blind commitments.
+- If peer's input is 1BTC and the peer would like to send someone else 0.9BTC, then he may register one 0.9BTC and one 0.1BTC blind commitments, or ten 0.1BTC blind commitments.

 Furthermore the number of blind commitments a peer sends should be constant, where some of the commitments should be zero commitments as fillers.